 Every year, student athletes across Texas are required to get their annual sports physical or pre-participation physical exam before sports season starts again.
 Sports physicals take a short amount of time, are typically low-cost and give you peace of mind that your child can safely compete.

 Why does my child need a sports physical?

 Sports physicals have been performed for almost 40 years and must be completed between May 1st and before your child starts a summer or fall school sport.
 A sports physical must be completed before a student participates in any practice, before, during or after school, (both in-season and out-of-season) or games/matches.
 Sports physicals provide a valuable insight into your child's health and well-being.

-"During a sports physical, you are trying to identify anything that might put the athlete at an increased risk for an injury or affect their safe participation in sports," says Jeff Baggett, Certified Athletic Trainer and Outreach Program Manager at Children's Health℠ Andrews Institute for Orthopaedics and Sports Medicine.
+"During a sports physical, you are trying to identify anything that might put the athlete at an increased risk for an injury or affect their safe participation in sports," says Jeff Baggett, Director of Sports Medicine Development and Community Engagement at Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
 "It's an important part of participation in sports."

 Baggett says children need a sports physical every year because their growing body is continuously changing.
 Sports physicals allow physicians to keep a record of those changes as well as assess any injuries that occurred during the previous year.

 How can I prepare my child for a sports physical?

 Your child should wear comfortable clothes to their sports physical, so they can move around as needed.
 You and/or your child should also be ready to answer questions about their family history and personal health history.

 Baggett says it is important that you can talk specifically about any previous injuries or conditions, including dates of injuries, what treatments your child had and which physician cared for your child.
 You should also provide a detailed family medical history, so you can give your child's provider a more complete picture of their health.